Jajce Citadel

 Jajce Citadel, or Jajce Fortress, is a major medieval fortress in Jajce, Bosnia and Herzegovina.
-It is the focal point as part of the Walled city of Jajce/Jajce Historic Site, and as such protected as National Monument of Bosnia and Herzegovina by the KONS BiH.
+It is the focal point as part of the Walled city of Jajce, and as such protected as National Monument of Bosnia and Herzegovina by the KONS BiH.

 Geography and location

 Citadel overlooking an old Walled city of Jajce.
 The Walled city is located at the confluence of the Pliva and Vrbas rivers.

 It was founded and started developing in the Middle Ages and acquired its final form during the Ottoman period.

 It is the first to be built, on the top of the hill called Hum at 470 m.a.s.l., at the end of the 13th and beginning of the 14th century as the fortress for Bosnian Grand Duke, Hrvoje Vukčić.
 It was surrounded by a small settlement on the eastern slopes, as it is today.
 It was repaired, rebuilt and enlarged many times since.

 Today, the citadel consists of a main portal, decorated with the coat of arms of the royal Kotromanić dynasty, two large bastions, and inside a gunpowder tower.
 The walls are traversable with a path along the entire length, connecting Great Southern Bastion with the Great Northern Bastion, constructed on the diagonally opposite corners.